ymuichiro/quick_learning_symbol_en/13_verify.md

 ### 13.3.2 Verification of metadata registered to the mosaic

-Metadata Value values registered in the mosaic as a leaf.
-Trace the branching branches on the merkle tree by the hash value consisting of the metadata key, and confirm whether the root can be reached.
+Metadata values are registered in the mosaic as a leaf.
+Trace the branches on the Merkle tree by the hash value consisting of the metadata key, and confirm whether the root can be reached.

 ```js
 srcAddress = Buffer.from(